Sousastep/SousaFX-rnbo-docs/docs/overview.md

 # Overview

 This overview describes all of the parameters that are adjustable via SousaFX's interface.
 Generally, these parameters handle the overall mix and tone, while the [gamepad](bindings.md) triggers and modulates the audio effects.

 ## Main Window

 ![main](img/main_window.webp)

 Closing this window quits SousaFX.
+All parameter changes are auto-saved when SousaFX is closed.

 ### Status Bar